Number Sense – Understanding Quantity

 - Fractions: Know that one out of two is half.
 One out of three is one third.
 Up to one fifth.
 Can add or subtract problems with answers in the teens.
 Can compare fractions like ½ and 1/3 and say what is more; Count by 5’s to 100; some can count by twos to 20.
 Can read and understand words like equal, greater than, and match them to their symbols.
 Can estimate number of items in a collection.
 (6 – 7 years)

-How to Help them Practice / Learn Skills:
+Practice / Learn Skills:

 These ideas are in order of complexity.
 Start with the easy ones at the top of the list!!